Sunday 7 April 2024

 Want to buy a copy?

-To get a copy, please sail or saunter down to your local independent bookshop.
-Of course, a feline on the shoulders is optional.
-There are plenty out there (both book shops and cats), and each shop is just waiting to serve whatever kind of mystery, fun and adventure you desire.
+To get a copy, please race down to your independent bookshop.
+There are plenty out there and each shop is just waiting to serve up whatever kind of mystery, fun and adventure you desire.
+You can't fail to win with this book!

-Mandy Morton's short author page at Farrago Books can be found HERE or type this: https://farragobooks.com/fb-author/mandy-morton/
+Clara Vulliamy's web page can be found HERE or type this: https://claras.me/

-Farrago Book's web page can be found HERE or type this: https://farragobooks.com/
+Harper Collins Children's Books web page can be found HERE or type this: https://harpercollinschildrensbooks.co.uk/explore/

 We are joining the Sunday Selfies, hosted by the wonderful Kitties Blue and their mum, Janet Blue, from the Cat on My Head blog in America.
 Click this link to see Janet Blue's selfie page.